HA GIANG MOTORBIKE TOURS IN 11 DAYS

 Day 7: Dong Van – Bao Lac (~80 km, ~4 h).
 B, L, D

-The road is still under construction and tracks what make the ride relatively long in spite of few kilometres.
+The road is still under construction and tracks what makes the ride relatively long in spite of few kilometres.
 The landscape is among the most beautiful of Vietnam, and the slow tempo is only more appreciable.

 We cross the wild regions of the mythical province of Ha Giang.
 Stop for the night at Bao Lac, the ethnic crossroad of North-east Vietnam.
 Many other ethnic groups on the two sides of the border meet at the market every Sunday.